 With under $200 and you are fully capable of having a trusty ukulele player.
 The average price range from 50 to $100 is reasonable; at the same time, it doesn't compromise quality.
 A ukulele of this budget will do well for those who have just kicked off on the journey.
 These models will be particularly easy to handle, and they sometimes go with extra accessories to assist beginners.

-This is the battle of 5 best tenor ukulele under $200.
-If you still wonder, you could check our blog best brand of ukulele to reinforce your choices.
+This is the battle of the 5 best tenor ukulele under $200.
+If you still wonder, you could check our blog's best brand of ukulele to reinforce your choices.

 The feedback for this player is mostly glowing, so it gives me the confidence to have a shot at it.
 Now, it’s your turn!

 Read more: Who Are The Best Female Ukulele Players?